bh358/MOKCa-3D/README.md

 ## Privacy

-1. **Data Collection**: Pearl Bioinformatics may collect certain information about your use of the Database.
-This information will be used in accordance with our Privacy Policy.
+1. **Data Collection**: Pearl Bioinformatics does not collect any information about your use of the Database.

-2. **Cookies**: The Database may use cookies to enhance user experience.
-By using the Database, you consent to the use of cookies.

 ## Changes to the Terms